-- A complexity lens which interprets injustice and conflict as part of complex adaptive systems, and equips practitioners to influence those systems.
+- A complexity lens which understands injustice and conflict as complex adaptive systems, and equips practitioners to influence those systems.

-- Outcome Harvesting and other emergent (‘goal-free’) methods for the monitoring and evaluation of social systems change initiatives in complex contexts.
+- Outcome Harvesting and other emergent methods for evaluating social systems change initiatives in complex contexts.

-- Outcome Harvesting + Attitude Change as a Ripple/Tearfund adaptation for programs in which inward transformation is essential to achieving or understanding outcomes.
+- Outcome Harvesting + Attitude Change for programs in which inward transformation is essential to achieving or understanding outcomes.

-- Action research processes that blend learning with doing, engaging practitioners as data collectors, analysts, evaluators and strategic planners.
+- Participatory research processes that engage practitioners as process designers, data collectors, analysts, sense-makers and action planners.

 - Local leadership – We encourage approaches that center the initiative, knowledge and culture of insiders, while positioning outsiders in supporting and amplifying roles.

-- Sharing power – We actively support fellow consultants whose work is marginalized, including people of color, women, religious minorities, youth, sexual and gender minorities, and consultants with disabilities.
+- Sharing power – We actively support fellow consultants whose work is regularly marginalized, including people of color, women, religious minorities, youth, sexual and gender minorities and consultants with disabilities.

-Please join us in the journey toward equity and effectiveness.
+Please join us in the journey toward justice and effectiveness.